nginxinc/nginx-wiki/source/start/topics/recipes/mediawiki.rst

 Recipe
 ------

-Here's the basic configuration used for the Nginx wiki.
+Here's the basic configuration used for the NGINX wiki.

 .. code-block:: nginx